Camping World Stadium

 Orlando, FL 32805

-As the largest of the Orlando Venues, the Orlando Citrus Bowl Stadium has always been a great asset to the citizens of Orlando.
+As the largest of the Orlando Venues, Camping World Stadium has always been a great asset to the citizens of Orlando.
 Not only does it seat over 70,000 patrons, but it also attracts the national spotlight due to the caliber of college bowl games, world-class events and legendary concerts.

-The Orlando Citrus Bowl is owned and operated by the City of Orlando.
+Camping World Stadium is owned and operated by the City of Orlando.
 Since opening in 1936 as a Works Progress Administration project by President Franklin D. Roosevelt at a cost of $115,000 and a capacity of 8,900, the stadium has undergone numerous expansions and name changes over the years.
-The historic venue underwent a massive $207.7 million reconstruction in 2014 which yielded 90% all-new construction and a completely modernized stadium.
-The numerous enhancements and amenities include 41,000 lower bowl seats with chair backs, two 360-degree concourses, multiple giant video displays, a 20,000-square-foot plaza deck, a vibrant open-air exterior and unique indoor & outdoor club spaces to serve 5,000 patrons.
-These upgrades have bolstered the Orlando Citrus Bowl's ability to draw new high-profile events like neutral-site college football games, NFL pre-season match-ups and big-name concerts while retaining its signature annual bowl games and events.
+The historic venue underwent a massive $207.7 million reconstruction in 2014 which yielded 90% all-new construction and completely modernized stadium.
+The numerous enhancements and amenities include 41,000 lower bowl seats with chair backs, two 360-degree concourses, multiple giant video displays, a 20,000-squar-foot plaza deck, a vibrant open-air exterior and unique indoor & outdoor club spaces to serve 5,000 patrons.
+These upgrades have bolstered Camping World Stadium’s ability to draw new high-profile events like neutral-site college football games, NFL pre-season match-ups and big-name concerts while retaining its signature annual bowl games and events.
 The City of Orlando and its partners at Florida Citrus Sports expect the recent reconstruction to generate a $300 million annual economic impact.